Pacific Psych Transcranial Magnetic Stimulation (TMS) Inquiry

 A full nine-week course of treatment at our San Diego location is approximately $7,000.
 As experts in the field, we have the experience to keep costs as low as possible, without compromising safety or effectiveness.

 Watch your favorite TV show while receiving your treatment.
+We help you to be as comfortable as possible.

 Theta Burst Stimulation (TBS)